munificent/craftinginterpreters/book/compiling-expressions.md

 We now have all of the pieces and parts of the compiler laid out.
 We have a function for each grammar production: `number()`, `grouping()`, `unary()`, and `binary()`.
 We still need to implement `parsePrecedence()`, and `getRule()`.
-We also know we need some table that, given a token type, lets us find:
+We also know we need a table that, given a token type, lets us find

-*   The function to compile a prefix expression starting with a token of that type.
+*   the function to compile a prefix expression starting with a token of that type,

-*   The function to compile an infix expression whose left operand is followed by a token of that type.
+*   the function to compile an infix expression whose left operand is followed by a token of that type, and

-*   The precedence of an <span name="prefix">infix</span> expression that uses that token as an operator.
+*   the precedence of an <span name="prefix">infix</span> expression that uses that token as an operator.

 <aside name="prefix">